The classification of large spaces of matrices with bounded rank: Introduction

-\paragraph{Structure of the paper} ${}$ \\ Our proof of Theorems \ref{square} and \ref{rectangular} has two major steps.
-We will show that, in most cases, we can use a transposition and right and left-multiplication by non-singular matrices to reduce $V \subset \Mat_{n,p}(\K)$ to the form $\biggl\{ \mid M \in W\biggr\}$ where $W$ is a linear subspace of $\Mat_{n,r}(\K)$, and $\varphi$ a linear map.
-The second step is to prove, with the assumption $\dim W \geq nr-n+2$, that, in this case, the matrices of $V$ vanish on some common linear subspace of dimension $p-r$: we will coin this as the Common Kernel Theorem.
-The first step will use some recent new ideas of the proof of the Flanders theorem found in \cite{affpres}.
-The Common Kernel Theorem is completely independent from the first step and uses the affine version of the Flanders theorem (again, see \cite{affpres}): since its proof involves no discussion of particular cases, we will actually start with it (Section \ref{commonkersection}), then work on the reduction to the situation of this theorem, both for square matrices and rectangular matrices (Sections \ref{reductionI} and \ref{reductionII}).
-The case $\dim V=n\,r-r+1+p-n$ is a lot more involving than the case of sharp inequality (although it is based on the same core ideas) so we will devote the entire Section \ref{reductionII} to study it.
-In the final section, we will classify the $5$-dimensional rank $2$ subspaces of $\Mat_3(\F_2)$ (there, we will use various results from the previous sections).
+Our proof of Theorems \ref{square} and \ref{rectangular} has two major steps.
+We will show that, in most cases, we can use a transposition and right and left-multiplication by non-singular matrices to reduce $\calV \subset \Mat_{n,p}(\K)$ to the form $\biggl\{ \mid M \in \calW\biggr\}$, where $\calW$ is a linear subspace of $\Mat_{n,r}(\K)$ and $\varphi$ is a linear map.
+The second step is to prove, with the assumption $\dim \calW \geq nr-n+2$, that the matrices of $\calV$ vanish on some common linear subspace of dimension $p-r$: we will coin this as the Common Kernel Theorem.
+The first step will use some recent new ideas for proving Flanders's theorem (see \cite{affpres}).
+The Common Kernel Theorem is completely independent from the first step and uses the affine version of Flanders's theorem (again, see \cite{affpres}): since its proof involves no discussion of special cases, we shall start with it (see Section \ref{commonkersection}, which features the proof of the representation lemma and the derivation of Theorem \ref{algrefl}), then work on the reduction to the situation of the Common Kernel Theorem, both for square matrices and rectangular matrices (Sections \ref{reductionI} and \ref{reductionII}).
+The case $\dim \calV=n\,r-r+1+p-n$ is a lot more involving than the case of sharp inequality (although it is based on the same core ideas) so we will devote the entire Section \ref{reductionII} to its study.
+In Section \ref{M3F2section}, we will classify the $5$-dimensional $\overline{2}$-subspaces of $\Mat_3(\F_2)$ (there, we will use various results from the previous sections).

+The final section is devoted to the proof of the second classification theorem (Theorem \ref{class2theorem}).
+This part is largely independent from the rest, save for the use of Lemma \ref{geninverse} and of basic matrix identities that are obtained in Section \ref{start}.